FakeJackJia/Face_Recognition_Project/README.md

 - All datasets are preprocessed and saved in the TFRecord file
 - All models are saved in pb file
 - Flask is used to perform backend operations
-- WeChat Mini-Program is built using JS and CSS